jhpyle/docassemble/demo.md

   is not already a plaintiff.
 Then it will ask for the names of the defendants.
 code: |
   case.defendant.gathering = True
-  if user not in case.defendant and not user_is_plaintiff and user_is_defendant:
+  if client not in case.defendant and not client.is_plaintiff and client.is_defendant:
-    case.defendant.add(user)
+    case.defendant.add(client)
   if case.defendant.number_gathered() == 0:
     newdefendant = case.defendant.addObject(Individual)
   while case.defendant.there_is_another: